Exam Conflicts and Exam Deferrals

 a) Exam Conflicts (see rules for Exam Conflicts above)

-b) Extraordinary Cause: Students may request an exam deferral for extraordinary cause.
-The following are reasons that will be considered in granting deferrals (as outlined in the Exam Relief Policies in the General Administrative Policies chapter of the Georgetown Law Student Handbook, starting on p.
+b) Extraordinary Cause: Students may request an exam deferral for extraordinary cause, as stated in the Exam Relief Policies in the General Administrative Policies chapter of the Georgetown Law Student Handbook, starting on p.
 89).
-The requirements of a full-time J.D. student's employment or future employment will not be regarded as an extraordinary cause (LL.M. and part-time J.D. students may for unavoidable and extraordinary circumstances request to have an examination rescheduled for reasons of current employment if supporting documentation is provided).
 Please also note that, absent exceptional circumstances, missed time during the semester will not be cause for an exam deferral.

 1) Physical or Mental Illness of Student;